-IBM Universal Manageability Services (UM Services) streamline and automate personal computer (PC) systems management and support tasks, such as asset deployment and tracking.
+IBM Director Agent streamlines and automates personal computer (PC) systems management and support tasks, such as asset deployment and tracking.
 These utilities are available for IBM computers at no additional charge, helping to reduce total cost of ownership of networked computers so that you can focus vital company resources on essential business activities.